 The truth is, it was a perfect fit and looked great.
 He officially decided to wear something already in his closet!
 Utilizing what you already have is one of the most resourceful ways to save money on a wedding.

 Approximate savings: $1,000.00

-I thought the appropriate gift price for my bridesmaids was about $100.00 per person, and I knew I wanted to focus on gifts they could use during the wedding (and afterwards), so that their costs of participation were less — minimizing your bridal party’s costs is one of the most generous ways to save money on a wedding.
+I thought the appropriate gift price for my bridesmaids was about $100.00 per person, and I knew I wanted to focus on gifts they could use during the wedding (and afterward), so that their costs of participation were less — minimizing your bridal party’s costs is one of the most generous ways to save money on a wedding.

 I ended up spending about $75.00 per bridesmaid, but purchased items worth over $200.00.
-I scored pink Kate Spade clutches on a flash sale for $35.00 each, Badgley Mischka earrings on clearance at Macy’s for $12.00 each, Betsey Johnson shawls on sale at Macy’s for $15.00 each and J.Crew Factory oxford shirts for getting ready on clearance for $12.00 each.
+I scored pink Kate Spade clutches on a flash sale for $35.00 each, Badgley Mischka earrings on clearance at Macy’s for $12.00 each, Betsey Johnson shawls on sale at Macy’s for $15.00 each, and J.Crew Factory oxford shirts for getting ready on clearance for $12.00 each.

 Scoring these deals generally took some time searching and patiently waiting for sales, but I think it was worth it.

 Approximate savings: $25.00 x 6 bridesmaids = $150.00

 NOTE: Although I didn’t purchase the bridesmaids’ dresses and shoes, I let my bridesmaids select their own shoes (so they could choose their own price point or wear something they already owned), and I let them select their own style dress in the brand Adriana Papell from Macy’s.